The Anti-Aging Power of Avocados: A Comprehensive Guide to Nature's Superfood

 9. Protects DNA and Cellular Integrity

 Aging at the cellular level is influenced by oxidative damage to DNA, proteins, and lipids.
-Avocados are rich in antioxidants that protect against this kind of damage.
+Avocados are rich in antioxidants that protect against this kind of damage and support antioxidant defenses.

 The glutathione-promoting properties of avocado help: